 Miriam Boudraa holds an advanced degree in European business law and in political science from Robert Schuman University, Strasbourg, France.
 She also holds an advanced degree in international relations, with a specialization in European Union law and policy on immigration and asylum, from the Institute for European Studies in Brussels.
 She has worked for the Ministry of Justice in France, where she prepared a comparative report on the legal system in Tunisia and Algeria.
 She then worked for the European Commission’s “EuropeAid” office, before moving to Burkina Faso on a project concerning access to basic education, then to Algeria, where she managed a project on SME development for the Delegation of the European Commission.
 She also assisted the head of operations and cooperation with follow-up to the European neighborhood association agreement.
 Since 2006, she has been working for the Social Protection Programme of the ITC-ILO, where she is responsible for activities on labour migration and HIV/AIDS.

-Charles Crevier runs social security training activities at the Centre.
-From 2008 to March 2010, he was the technical manager of Quatrain Africa, a project designed to enhance financial governance capabilities of social security institutions in Africa.
-From 2003 to 2008, he worked as an actuary in the Social Security Department of the ILO in Geneva on numerous technical cooperation projects concerning actuarial matters and financial governance in Africa, the Middle East and the Caribbean.
-Charles graduated from Laval University (Canada) in actuarial science.
-He is a guest Professor at Maastricht University and Mauritius University, and he is regularly delivering lectures at international conferences.
+Charles Crevier is responsible for the social security training portfolio of the International Training Centre of the ILO since March 2010.
+From 2008 to 2010, he was the technical manager of Quatrain Africa, a project designed to enhance financial governance capabilities of social security institutions in Africa.
+From 2003 to 2008, he worked as an actuary in the Social Security Department of the ILO in Geneva on more than 20 technical cooperation projects concerning actuarial matters and financial governance in Africa, the Middle East and the Caribbean.
+More recently, he has served as a visiting lecturer at the University of the Witwatersrand (South Africa), Chulalongkorn University (Thailand), Mauritius University (Mauritius), Lausanne University (Switzerland) and Maastricht University (Netherland).

 Irene Nori holds a degree in foreign languages with a specialization in English and French literature from the University of Turin.
 She also has a post-graduate qualification in business administration.
 After living in France, India, the USA and the Czech Republic, she became a high school teacher of English in Turin.
 In 1999, she joined the ITC-ILO.
 She organized an information stand on the Centre’s social protection activities at the ISSA General Assemblies in Beijing, Moscow and Cape Town, and has supervised and coordinated the secretariat for many activities in English and French, both on campus and in the field.
 She has been the Assistant of the Social Protection Programme since 2004.
 Irene works in English, French and Italian.